 Privilege misuse

-Privilege misuse means using privileged access inappropriately.
-Verizon’s 2023 Data Breach Investigations Report says that 89% of all privilege misuse cases are financially motivated.
+Privilege misuse means utilizing privileged access inappropriately.
+Verizon’s 2025 Data Breach Investigations Report says that 89% of all privilege misuse cases are financially motivated.

 The most common type of privilege misuse is privilege abuse.
-It accounts for the majority of all privilege misuse cases and refers to fraudulent or malicious activity with privileged access rights.
+It accounts for the majority of all privilege misuse cases and refers to the use of privileged access rights for carrying out fraudulent or malicious actions.

 Factors contributing to the complexity of detecting and preventing insider threats

-According to the 2023 Insider Threat Report by Cybersecurity Insiders, there are three most common factors that make timely detection of insider-driven attacks particularly difficult for cybersecurity teams:
+According to the 2024 Insider Threat Report by Cybersecurity Insiders, the three most common factors that make the timely detection of insider-driven attacks particularly difficult for cybersecurity teams are as follows:

 Insider threats are becoming more frequent

-Let’s now take a look at how the rise in frequency of insider threat data breaches has influenced the time and cost of response and remediation.
+We’re now going to look at how the increase in frequency of insider threat data breaches has impacted the time and cost of response and remediation.

-Quantifying the impact of an insider attack is challenging, since there are different types of damage and the outcomes of an attack may be non-linear and unclear.
+Quantifying the impact of security breaches and insider attacks is challenging, since there are different types of damage, and the outcomes of attacks may be non-linear and convoluted.
 The total cost of an insider threat incident includes the direct cost of the data breach, indirect costs, and lost opportunity costs.

 Components of the total cost of an insider threat incident